MishaZakharchanka/maestrowf-entk/README.md

 ## Getting Started
 ### Installation
-You will need to have python downloaded or if running at LLNL on LC you will need to load the newest/newer version of python avalible on the host you are using.
+You will need to have python downloaded or if running at LLNL on LC you will need to load the newest/newer version of python avalible on the host you are using: (Note this is LC specific)

 ``` bash
     module load python/3.9.12
 ```
-Next we will create and enter a virtual enviornment.
+Next we will create and enter a virtual enviornment:

 ``` bash
     python3 -m venv maestrowf_entk
     source maestrowf_entk/bin/activate
 ```

-Update tools that we will be using to install the package.
+Update tools that we will be using to install the package:

 ``` bash
     pip install -U pip setuptools wheels